wiseweb-works/rueckwand24-slider-task/README.md

 [Live Demo](https://rueckwand24-slider-task.vercel.app/)

-A modern **Next.js 15** project focused on building a performant and accessible slider UI.
+A modern **Next.js 15** project focused on building a performant and accessible slider UI using **Swiper.js**.
 This project leverages Turbopack for blazing fast development and includes comprehensive linting, formatting, and accessibility tooling.

 </div>